open-runtimes/open-runtimes/README.md

 The Build is composed from a queue and set of workers, the build process receives the raw codebase from the filesystem or a VCS and compiles or packages it with all dependencies.
 The build help with providing the dev's Function as a ready-to-execute codebase for the Runtime.

-## Contributing

-All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
-This is to ensure a proper review of all the code.

-We truly ❤️ pull requests!
-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## Structure

 All runtimes share a common basic structure, but each additionally adds runtime-specific files to properly support it's package manager.